fortyoneplustwo/notestamp/README.md

 The object must define the following keys:
 - `label`: The text to display as the shortcut to your component inside the navigation bar.
 Clicking on it will open your media component.
 - `path`: The path to your media component relative to the /src/components directory.
 - `type`: Pick a unique identifier for your component.
-It cannot take values: youtube, audio, recorder, pdf because these are already being used by the default media components.
+It cannot be named 'youtube', 'audio', 'recorder' nor 'pdf' because these are already being used by the default media components.

 **Example**: Say you implement a custom component that plays videos from Vimeo.